How to Grow Pineapple Guava (Feijoa): Cold-Hardy Tropical Fruit

 As I was doing my homework for this article, I came across far more varieties of pineapple guava than I knew existed!
 Cultivars developed in South America, Australia, New Zealand, France, the United States, and more… Here is a list of the most common or popular ones, but know there are even more out there!

-Pineapple Guava (straight) – Not all pineapple guava have fancy or unique names like the varieties listed below.
+• Pineapple Guava (straight) – Not all pineapple guava have fancy or unique names like the varieties listed below.
 Those are all “improved”, specially cultivated, or grafted varieties.
-We grow straight pineapple guava, which is what you see in the photos in this article.
-They are self-fruitful, but can bear more prolifically with another partner around.
+I’ve mostly grown straight pineapple guava, which are self-fruitful but can bear more prolifically with another partner around.

-For a more extensive list of pineapple guava varieties, click here.
+See a more extensive list of pineapple guava varieties here.

 An image of Aaron's outstretched hands full of of pineapple guava fruit ranging from medium to small sized fruit.
 Below there are two large bromeliad plants with waxy green leaves.

 Now can you see why this fruit is one of our absolute favorites?
 Beautiful, delicious, and fuss-free… I hope this article got you excited to go grow your own feijoa too!
-Please feel free to ask questions in the comments below, and spread the guava love by sharing or pinning this article.
+Please feel free to ask questions in the comments below.
 Thank you for tuning in!

 You may also enjoy: